Modalm/jbryer.github.com/makeR/index.markdown

 		require(devtools)
 		install_github('makeR', 'jbryer')

-There are two demos that demonstrate the many of the features of the `makeR` package.
+There are three demos that demonstrate the many of the features of the `makeR` package.

 		require(makeR)
 		demo('rbloggers')
 		demo('stocks')
+		demo('makeR-knitr')

+See also the package vignette, [makeR: An R Package for Managing Document Building and Versioning](https://github.com/jbryer/makeR/blob/master/inst/doc/makeR.pdf?raw=true)